-- Door and exterior: mild soap and water, or glass cleaner applied to paper towel. - Control panel: sponge or soft cloth and water. - Stainless steel (on some models): mild soap and water, then rinse with clean water and dry with soft cloth, or use stainless steel cleaner. - Turntable: mild soap and water or dishwasher. - Rack(s): mild soap, water and washcloth.
+- Grease filters: mild soap and water or dishwasher. - Door and exterior: mild soap and water, or glass cleaner applied to paper towel. - □ Control panel: sponge or soft cloth and water. - □ Stainless steel (on some models): mild soap and water, then rinse with clean water and dry with soft cloth, or use stainless steel cleaner. - □ Turntable: mild soap and water or dishwasher. - Rack(s): mild soap, water and washcloth.
 Dishwasher cleaning is not recommended.